piotrkosytorz/software-architecture/Series1.md

 ### How are these metrics computed?

-We used the following strategies to count specific metrics:
+We used the following strategies to calculate specific metrics:

 #### Volume
 The basic measure for volume (according to \[1\]) is the number of lines of code in the project.